arpitbbhayani/articles/blogs/python-prompts.md

 export PYTHONSTARTUP="~/myprompt.py"
 ```

-Now everytime, you start your Python interactive shell, it will execute the file `myprompt.py` and set the prompt strings.
+Now every time, you start your Python interactive shell, it will execute the file `myprompt.py` and set the prompt strings.

+# PyPrompt

+# Conclusion

+It is fun to